jbcodeforce/yarfba/docs/serverless/lambda.md

     If it runs out of IP@ then we will have EC2 error types like `EC2ThrottledException` and the function will not scale.
 So be sure to have multiple AZ/ subnets and enough IP@.

-* For the function to access to the internet, route outbound traffic to a NAT gateway in one public subnet in the VPC.
+* For the function to access the internet, route outbound traffic to a NAT gateway in one public subnet in the VPC.
 * To establish a private connection between the VPC and Lambda, create an interface VPC endpoint (using AWS PrivateLink).
 Traffic between the VPC and Lambda does not leave the AWS network.

     ```sh